chainguard-dev/melange/README.md

 Build apk packages using declarative pipelines.

 Commonly used to provide custom packages for container images built with [apko][apko].
-The majority of apks are built for use with either the [Wolfi](https://github.com/wolfi-dev) or [Alpine Linux](https://www.alpinelinux.org/) ecosystems.
+The majority of apks are built for use with the [Wolfi](https://github.com/wolfi-dev) ecosystems.

 Key features: